NehaP1706/Network-File-Share/notes.md

 - **Single Session Per User:** The system enforces a strict one-session-per-username policy.
 A user cannot have multiple concurrent client sessions with the same username.
 - **Word Definition and Counting:** The system's tokenizer treats whitespace (spaces, newlines) and sentence delimiters (`.`, `!`, `?`) as separate "words".
 This affects word counts in file information and the indexing for write operations, which may be unintuitive.
+The fact that there should be no space between the last word of a sentence and its adjacent right delimiter should not have any space in between them unless explicitly states by the user, is almost taken care of.
 - **Write Operation Indexing:** When writing to a file, the word index is 1-based and specifies the position *before* which the new content is inserted.
 For example, in a sentence "word1 word2 word3", a command to insert "word4" at index `2` will result in "word1 word4 word2 word3".
 - **Folder Path Syntax:** When referencing a folder in any command (e.g., `MOVE`, `VIEWFOLDER`), the folder name must be prefixed with a forward slash (e.g., `/myfolder`).
 - **Storage Server Initialization:** Each Storage Server must be launched with a unique integer as a command-line argument (e.g., `./ss 1`).
 This integer is used as the name for its root storage directory.